Rummikub: History

-Rummikub was invented by Ephraim Hertzano, a Romanian-born Jew, who emigrated to Mandatory Palestine in the 1940s.
+Rummikub was invented by Ephraim Hertzano, a Romanian-born Jew, who emigrated to Israel after World War II.
 He hand-made the first sets with his family in the backyard of his home.
 Hertzano sold these sets door-to-door and on a consignment basis at small shops.
 Over the years, the family licensed it to other countries and it became Israel's best-selling export game.
-In the 1970s it was brought to the United States by Irv and Arline Kossoff to sell in their New York’s Gift, Games, and Luggage store.
+In the 1970s it was brought to the United States by Irv and Arline Kossoff to sell in their New York's Gift, Games, and Luggage store.
 Arline translated the rules from Hebrew to English and by 1977, it became a bestselling game in the United States.
 The game was marketed as "Rummikid" during part of the 1970s.

 Hertzano's Official Rummikub Book, published in 1978, describes three different versions of the game: American, Sabra, and International.
 Modern Rummikub sets include only the Sabra version rules, with no mention of the others, and there are variations in the rules between publishers.
 The game was first made by Lemada Light Industries Ltd, founded by Hertzano in 1978.

 Rummikub is similar to several central European card games which are played with two decks of playing cards, including Machiavelli and Vatikan.
 Vatikan is played with two decks of cards and one joker per player, thus making 106 cards for two players.

 In Turkey, the game is known as Okey and is widely played by families at gatherings or at local cafes.